Rebates10 min readUpdated July 2026

 Victoria has the most generous combined rebate package for heat pump hot water in Australia.

-- How it works: Your installer creates Victorian Energy Efficiency Certificates (VEECs) based on the energy savings your new heat pump will deliver compared to your old system.
+• How it works: Your installer creates Victorian Energy Efficiency Certificates (VEECs) based on the energy savings your new heat pump will deliver compared to your old system, and passes the value through as a discount.

-- Value: Typically $700-$1,000 depending on what system you are replacing and the certificate spot price.
+• Value: A variable point-of-sale discount, currently up to about $630 (roughly $200-$630), depending on what you are replacing and the certificate spot price.
+It is not a fixed rebate.

 New South Wales: ESS Certificates

-NSW operates the Energy Savings Scheme (ESS), which provides certificate-based incentives for energy-efficient upgrades including heat pump hot water.
+NSW operates the Energy Savings Scheme (ESS), which provides a Hot Water Upgrade incentive for switching to a heat pump.

-- How it works: Similar to Victoria's VEU.
-Your installer creates Energy Savings Certificates (ESCs) based on the estimated energy savings of your new heat pump over its lifetime.
+• How it works: Similar to Victoria's VEU.
+Your installer creates Energy Savings Certificates based on the estimated energy savings of your new heat pump, and passes the value through as a point-of-sale discount.

 NSW does not currently have a direct cash rebate equivalent to Victoria's Solar Victoria program.
 However, some local councils and community energy programs offer additional incentives.
 Check with your local council for any available programs.